iminolee/cpp_project_template/README.md

 ## What's in this repo

-This repository contains 'The template for cpp projects', including a basic example of writing a C++ library for message printing and building an application that utilizes this library. <br/>
+This repository contains 'The template for cpp projects', including basic examples of writing a C++ library for message printing and building an application that utilizes this library. <br/>

 ## How to compile